 Microinvasive Glaucoma Surgery

-What is iStent?
+What is GLAUCOMA?

-What are the advantages of iStent?
+What are the advantages of the XEN Gel Stent?

-- Minimally invasive and safe
+- Minimally invasive.

 “There is no better way to thank God for your sight than by giving a helping hand to someone in the dark”.
 Helen Keller